jessdejong/react-flask-clock/README.md

 * Update the default React .gitignore to account for Python/Flask
 * Start the server with 'flask run'.

+## Step 3.
+Install Tailwind CSS.

+* Install Tailwind CSS.
+This is a UI framework for design.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\